Build a New Query¶

 vBROOD requires you to select some fraction of the molecule or it will not continue.
 To fix this, select a fragment of the molecule.

-Once a molecule has a valid selection and all problems have been resolved, the Next button will be enabled.
-Click Next to advance to the Edit Fragment step.
+Once a molecule has a valid selection and all problems have been resolved, the “Next” button will be enabled.
+Click “Next” to advance to the Edit Fragment step.

 Editing fragments¶

 The Edit Fragment step allows users to edit some aspects of the replacement query.
 You can add and remove color atoms, add and remove constraints, or remove atoms in the query.
-This step also displays the query structure in 3D as well as the attachment vectors as R-group atoms.
+This step also displays the query structure in 3D and the attachment vectors as R-group atoms.
 Color atoms are displayed as large spheres patterned and colored according to the color atom type.
 Constraint atoms are displayed as colored and patterned rings with a diameter corresponding to the diameter of the constraint.

-The Fragment Editor provides five tools for editing a query, shown as icons on the left side of the 3D window:
+The Fragment Editor provides five tools for editing a query, shown as icons on the left side of the 3D window.

-Add Color Atom.A drop-down menu is provided (click on the arrow on the right of the icon) to select the color atom type.
+Add Color Atom.
+A drop-down menu is provided to select the color atom type.

 Add Constraint Atom.
 A drop-down menu is provided to select the constraint type.

 Delete Selected.
-Deletes all selected atoms.
+This option deletes all selected atoms.

 If the query includes a protein, it is also possible to toggle the visibility of the protein with the Show Protein and Hide Protein buttons.